maxime-dedi/ravelli_smartwifi/README.md

 2. Restart Home Assistant.
 3. Go to **Settings → Devices & services → Add integration → Ravelli Smart Wi‑Fi**.
 4. Enter the stove **API token** (looks like `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`).
 Default base URL already points to CloudWiNet, but you can override it if needed.
-5. Adjust the polling interval/base URL later via the integration options if necessary.
+5. Adjust the polling interval/base URL and toggle verbose debug logs later via the integration options if necessary.

 ## HACS (optional)
 This repo is HACS‑ready (`hacs.json`).
 After you push to GitHub: